Vyral/jeff-wheatley/_posts/2020-10-08-what-are-3-options-for-sellers-in-todays-market.md

 <center><em>Here are three popular options for homeowners who want to sell.</em></center>

 <br>Have you ever noticed that most real estate agents assume they know what you want and try to fit you into one specific box?
-The reality is that there are a number of available options for home sellers in his marketplace.
+The reality is that there are a number of available options for home sellers in this marketplace.
 Here are three of them:

 **1\.
 A quick cash closing**.
 This allows you to pick the exact closing date and perhaps even stay past that a little bit to find your new home.